walfram/MonkeyBrains/docs/other.md

 The code does compile now, but I still have to add some methods to have it work as expected and then overhaul the behaviors.

 ##TODO:
-Change Rotation Speed so it depends on the actual way that has to be done.
-Currently, the character rotates like 50% no matter how much that is.
-On the other hand, if you do it realisticly, it might take longer and currently I have no idea on how to measure the angle between two quaternions only on around the Y axis
-(Or say it's a bit more complex).
-I might have to test how irrealisticly this would look

 Regarding the world rotation: getForwardVector currently returns the "facing", which is only a visual thing actually.
 When we would return the normalized velocity we'd have the direction the unit is walking.
 That way we aren't prone to that "rotate by 90 degree to fix model" errors and it's up to the user where the agent is looking.
 At least we should rename getForwardVector to "getFacing", but then the forwardVector is actually the facing, so how would one call the "WalkDirection"?